vijayanajay/nseviz/docs/api.md

 - All responses are JSON.
 - All errors follow the structured error format above.
 - Only GET requests are supported.
+- The `note` field is always present in successful responses.
+It provides a human-readable summary of the data result for debugging and UI.
 - For more details, see the backend implementation and tests.